What makes the perfect cup?

 Coffee brewed for a longer time will have a fuller-bodied and thicker taste as the compounds that create sweetness and acidity will be overwhelmed.

-During extraction, water draws the flavour from the coffee grounds.
+During extraction, water draws the flavor from the coffee grounds.
 The temperature of the water is an essential part of the process because if the water is too hot you risk an over extraction, resulting in a bitter tasting coffee, and if the water is too cold, under extraction may occur leaving a weaker, sour-tasting coffee.
-As part of the research, we found within our temperature testing range of 188-200°F (87-93°C) there wasn’t a significant flavour difference, but coffee connoisseurs might appreciate the flavour subtleties.
+As part of the research, we found within our temperature testing range of 188-200°F (87-93°C) there wasn’t a significant flavor difference, but coffee connoisseurs might appreciate the flavor subtleties.

 Ready to start enjoying your perfect brew today?